pagkly/Zed/Investopedia3/Nominated Advisor (NOMAD).md

 As of April 2019, there are 45 NOMADs approved by the LSE.
 The following are noted criteria any entity to be considered a NOMAD:

 -   It must be a firm or company, not an individual.
--   The company must be involved in [corporate finance](https://www.investopedia.com/terms/c/corporatefinance.asp) for at least two years.
+-   The company must be involved in [[corporate finance]](https://www.investopedia.com/terms/c/corporatefinance.asp) for at least two years.
--   It must have acted as a [financial advisor](https://www.investopedia.com/terms/f/financial-advisor.asp) in at least three qualified transactions in two years.
+-   It must have acted as a [[financial advisor]](https://www.investopedia.com/terms/f/financial-advisor.asp) in at least three qualified transactions in two years.
 -   The firm must employ at least four qualified executives.

 Along with a NOMAD, companies that want to join the AIM should consider retaining a broker, an accountant, and a legal adviser.
-Brokers are also members of the LSE and are required to be from the same firm as the NOMAD.
-[Brokers](https://www.investopedia.com/terms/b/broker.asp) are responsible to bring buyers and sellers together.
+Brokers are also members of the LSE and are required to be from the same firm as the NOMAD. [[Brokers]](https://www.investopedia.com/terms/b/broker.asp) are responsible to bring buyers and sellers together.
 Accountants are independent of the company and monitor the company's financials.
 The accountant also helps the company prepare any and all financial documents required of it.
-Finally, the legal adviser takes care of any verifications of statements as well as providing direction and advice to the company's [board members](https://www.investopedia.com/terms/b/boardofdirectors.asp).
+Finally, the legal adviser takes care of any verifications of statements as well as providing direction and advice to the company's [[board members]](https://www.investopedia.com/terms/b/boardofdirectors.asp).